Analysis | QAnon, the Conspiracy Theory Creeping Into U.S. Politics

 3. Who is Q?

-One common belief among QAnon subscribers is that Q is a Trump-supporting, high-ranking military official.
-QAnon also holds open the possibility that control of Q’s messages might have changed hands over the years, and could now involve a network of individuals with security clearances.
+One common belief among QAnon subscribers is that Q is a Trump-supporting, high-ranking government official with access to sensitive military information.
+(Within the U.S. Department of Energy, which is responsible for the nation’s nuclear-weapons program, the letter Q designates a high-level security clearance.)
+QAnon holds open the possibility that control of Q’s messages might have changed hands over the years, and could now involve a network of individuals with security clearances.
 NBC News reported in 2018 that “a small-time YouTube video creator and two moderators of the 4chan website” banded together to turn initial Q posts into “an entire mythology.”

 4. How is QAnon bleeding into mainstream politics?